 Jo Huskey’s physician attempted to treat her stress urinary incontinence (SUI) with a type of transvaginal mesh manufactured by Ethicon.
 Within weeks of implantation, Jo’s mesh device had eroded, causing pelvic pain.
 The malfunctioning implant required multiple surgical revisions, all of which were unable to remove certain pieces of the implant and associated scar tissue.

 Mrs. Huskey sued Ethicon for design defects and failure to warn her of the side effects she experienced.
 As part of her transvaginal mesh lawsuit, Mr. Huskey also sought damages for loss of consortium, claiming Jo’s pelvic pain had negatively impacted their relationship.
 The jury awarded him $200,000 for that claim.Did your transvaginal mesh implant malfunction?
-Speak with a lawyer now
+Speak with our lawyers now

 Loss of Consortium Terminology